HexabitzPlatform/HF5R0x-Firmware/README.md

 autoreconf --install
 ```

-create a new Directory and run the configuration
+Create a new Directory and run the configuration

 ```bash
 mkdir build